This lab test measures the types of protein in the fluid (serum) part of a blood sample. This fluid is called serum.

 Why the Test is Performed

 Proteins are made from amino acids and are important parts of all cells and tissues.
-There are many different kinds of proteins in the body with many different functions.
-Examples of proteins include enzymes, certain hormones, hemoglobin, low-density lipoprotein ("bad" cholesterol), and others.
+There are many different kinds of proteins in the body, and they have many different functions.
+Examples of proteins include enzymes, certain hormones, hemoglobin, low-density lipoprotein (LDL, or "bad" cholesterol), and others.

 Serum proteins are classified as albumin or globulins.
-Albumin is the protein of highest concentration in the serum.
+Albumin is the most highly concentrated protein in the serum.
 It carries many small molecules.
 It is also important for keeping fluid from leaking out from the blood vessels into the tissues.